 The viewpoint you could choose to see this from then is not what possible situations could come around the corner but how you are standing in your own space in being prepared and resilient enough to handle whatever may come around that corner.
 Strengthen your own foundations.
-Look at things that you find worry you, causes you angst and upsets you.
+Look at things that you find worry you, cause you angst and upset you.
 You don’t have to live in those zones but look from above and see what they look like.
 From this point, you can see what part of those situations causes the greatest worry.
 See, hear and feel what it is.
-Then come back to your pen and paper and think about what things could you do (if that inner voice would let you!), to help you feel stronger and ready for a situation.
-When your inner voice is trying to discredit straight away just say to it:
+Then come back to your pen and paper and think about what things you could do (if that inner voice would let you!), to help you feel stronger and ready for a situation.
+When your inner voice is trying to discredit you straight away, just say to it:

 “yes, you will get to have your say but please let me just right these down for now.”